Plastic Resin Trends

-To the extent that the increased cost of goods could not be passed along to the end user, this would put pressure on manufacturers’ gross margins, which could negatively affect appraised values.
-This being said, most resins consumed in the states by U.S. plastics manufacturers are produced domestically as the U.S. is a low-cost producer of resin due to favorable natural gas prices.
-Most imported resins do not come from China, so the ongoing trade war will likely not impact resin producers from a supply chain perspective.
-Finished products may be impacted, however some customers’ products may end up benefiting from tariffs on competing Chinese products, so the outlook on the industry for trade and tariff-related issues is possibly favorable to neutral.
+To the extent that the increased cost of goods from import tariffs were not passed along to the end user, this would put pressure on manufacturers’ gross margins, which could negatively affect appraised values.
+As of early September 2019, pricing on some key resins including HDPE blow-mold and injection, LLDPE injection, and LDPE injection has come down from approximately 18 to 24 percent over the same period in 2018.
+This being said, most resins consumed by U.S. plastics manufacturers are produced domestically, as the U.S. is a low-cost producer of resin because of favorable natural gas prices.
+Most imported resins do not come from China.
+As a result, the ongoing trade war will likely not impact resin producers from a supply chain perspective.
+Finished products may end up being impacted; however, some producers’ customers’ products may end up benefiting from tariffs on competing Chinese products.
+The outlook on the industry related to trade and tariff issues remains favorable to neutral at this time.

 Once resin is colored, however, its utility to anyone other than the intended customer diminishes precipitously.
 Likewise, as various additives such as flow inhibitors, UV stabilizers, biocides, and other products are added to resins, the end-use and potential pool of buyers shrinks quickly.
 Resins such as these are readily marketable, but they may only generate scrap proceeds and would be sold as secondary surplus product to a formulator interested in blending the product with other resins to produce a particular product.
 Colored resins can typically be mixed to make darker colors but have little other color possibilities.